natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

 ``{n}``
 ~~~~~~~

-You can set how many times the previous expression should be repeated with the curly brackets.
+You can set how many times the previous expression should be repeated with curly brackets.

-For example, the expression ``\w{4}\.\w{4}\.\w{4}`` describes 12 letters or digits that are divided into three groups of four characters and separated by dot.
+For example, expression ``\w{4}\.\w{4}\.\w{4}`` describes 12 letters or digits that are divided into three groups of four characters and separated by dot.
 This way you can get a MAC address:

 .. code:: py